 In the interest of promoting student safety and attempting to ensure that schools are safe and drug free, District officials may from time to time conduct searches.
+Such searches are conducted without a warrant and as permitted by law.
 District officials may carry out suspicionless searches as part of lawful security procedures.
 They can also conduct searches based on reasonable suspicion that searching a student's person, belongings, or vehicle will reveal evidence of a violation of the Student Code of Conduct.